Havant Thicket Reservoir and water recycling

 As this scheme seems from the info presented here to be of benefit too southern water and Portsmouth water share holders can I ask as a user will I see my bill come down as a result of this partnership?

-Trabs asked 7 months ago
+Trabs asked over 1 year ago

 Hello, many thanks for your question.